 What to Consider When Adding a Pet Pig to Your Family

 A healthy mini-pig can weigh between 80-200lbs, no matter what a breeder says.
-There is no 100% accurate way to predict what the full grown size of a pig might be, if you have a size restriction then a pig may not be the right pet for you.
+Pigs grow until they are five years old, and are always very small at birth.
+There is no 100% accurate way to predict what the full grown size of a pig might be.
+If you have a size restriction then a pig may not be the right pet for you.

 Pigs do best with a lot of outside time.
 They will need a safe, secure space in which to root and play.
 They will also need to be provided with shelter from the elements, always have fresh water available and have a pool or wallow in the summer to help them stay cool.
 Pigs are tough on a yard and will tear up the grass and soil while rooting.

-While pigs can get along well with other barnyard animals and cats you must use extreme caution with dogs.
+While pigs can get along well with other barnyard animals and cats, you must use extreme caution with dogs.
 Dog attacks are common and one of the leading causes of death in pet pigs (that includes sibling dogs).
 Dogs are predators and pigs are prey animals, no matter how well behaved the dog there can be some hard-wired instincts to go after the pig.
 Pigs can also be extremely pushy towards other animals but have no way to defend themselves if they go too far and often end up injured in a fight.
 Pigs and dogs should never be alone unsupervised, even if they appear to be friends.
 They should have separate spaces to stay in when unsupervised.
-Travel
+What happens if you plan to travel?

 Pigs bond very strongly with their owners and do not always respond well to them leaving.
 Pigs should never be dropped off at a dog kennel for boarding and a sitter who is familiar with the pig will need to be found.
 This person will need to know the pig’s behavior, schedule and what to do in case of an emergency.
 A pig may try to challenge any incoming caretaker or develop health issues (such as ulcers) due to the stress of their owner being gone.